NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 // Uncomment or -D this define to enable usage of the platform WiFi library, which enables networking capabilities.
 //#define HYDRUINO_ENABLE_WIFI                      // Library used depends on your device architecture.

-// Uncomment or -D this define to enable usage of the external serial ESP WiFi library, which enables networking capabilities.
+// Uncomment or -D this define to enable usage of the external serial ESP AT WiFi library, which enables networking capabilities.
 //#define HYDRUINO_ENABLE_ESP_WIFI                  // https://github.com/jandrassy/WiFiEspAT

+// Uncomment or -D this define to enable usage of SD card based virtual memory, which extends available RAM.
+//#define HYDRUINO_ENABLE_SD_VIRTMEM                // https://github.com/NachtRaveVL/virtmem-continued

+// Uncomment or -D this define to enable usage of SPI RAM based virtual memory, which extends available RAM.
+//#define HYDRUINO_ENABLE_SPIRAM_VIRTMEM            // https://github.com/NachtRaveVL/virtmem-continued

 // Uncomment or -D this define to enable external data storage (SD Card or EEPROM) to save on sketch size.
 Required for constrained devices.
 //#define HYDRUINO_DISABLE_BUILTIN_DATA             // Disables built-in Crops Lib and String data, instead relying solely on external device.